 Students with Disabilities.
 Western Michigan University Thomas M. Cooley Law School is committed to complying with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990 by providing access to campus facilities and reasonable accommodations in programs, services and classroom activities.
 Students with disabilities are responsible for ensuring that the Law School is aware of disabilities that require accommodations by contacting the disability coordinator for their campus.

-Disability Access Guide More information about WMU Cooley Law School facilities, parking, accomodations, and classroom access can be found in the Disability Access Guide (pdf)
+Disability Access Guide More information about WMU-Cooley Law School facilities, parking, accommodations, and classroom access can be found in the Disability Access Guide (pdf)

 Articulation Agreements.
 An articulation agreement is an agreement between or among institutions of higher education that specifies the acceptability of courses in transfer toward meeting specific degree or program requirements.
 20 USC Section 1093(a).
 WMU Cooley Law School has established articulation agreements for students in joint degree programs with Davenport University, Western Michigan University, Oakland University, and Olivet College.

-Privacy: Family Education Rights and Privacy Act (FERPA).
-Under the Family Educational Rights and Privacy Act, an educational institution may not release information other than "directory information" regarding a student or graduate without the written consent of the student or graduate.
-In compliance with this law, Western Michigan University Thomas M. Cooley Law School has defined "directory information" to include whether a student is enrolled, and whether a person has graduated from the Western Michigan University Thomas M. Cooley Law School.
-However, the law allows for several exceptions including a health or safety emergency.
+Privacy of Student Records: Under the Family Educational Rights and Privacy Act, an educational institution may not release information other than "directory information" regarding a student or graduate without the written consent of the student or graduate.
+In compliance with this law, Western Michigan University Thomas M. Cooley Law School has established its own FERPA policy, which defines "directory information" to include whether a student is enrolled, whether a person has graduated from the Western Michigan University Thomas M. Cooley Law School, and certain other information.
+The law allows for several exceptions to the prohibition on disclosure of student information, including a health or safety emergency.

 Other information will be released only upon the written consent of the individual student, stating what information can be released and to whom the information can be released.
 Such requests must be presented to the Registrar.
 The Family Educational Rights and Privacy Act also provides for a right to inspect and review the student's education records, within a reasonable period of time of a request.
 If a student believes that information in the student's education records is inaccurate, misleading, or otherwise violative of privacy or other rights of students, the student may request that the School amend the records.
-The School, within a reasonable time, shall decide whether to amend.
+The FERPA policy sets forth that process.
+The School, within a reasonable time, will decide whether to amend.
 If the School decides to refuse to amend, the student will be informed of the right to a hearing.

-As an enrolled student, you have the right to restrict the release of directory information.
+An enrolled student has the right to restrict the release of directory information.
 To restrict the release of directory information contact the Registrar's Office email@example.com.

 Military Friendly policies: Students in the Military Called to Active Duty (pdf): From the Student Policy Manual, Chapter 7, Section 7.17.

-Register to Vote.
-To register to vote in Michigan, visit the Michigan Secretary of State's Office and download a voter registration form (pdf).
+MICHIGAN: To register to vote in Michigan, visit the Michigan Secretary of State's Office and download a voter registration form (pdf).
+To obtain information about absentee voting in Michigan, visit the SOS absentee voting page.
 To obtain a Michigan absentee ballot, visit the same page and download an absent voter ballot application (pdf).

 Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the United States Code).
 These rights include the right to reproduce or distribute a copyrighted work.
 In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes infringement.